Skip to Main Content Skip to Footer Toggle Navigation Menu

 NOTE: The department allows AP or transfer credits for PHYS226 and/or PHYS227 to apply to the major and to the minor.
 Credits awarded for these classes satisfy the major/minor requirements and also count toward the total number of credits required to satisfy the major/minor.

 Students intending to pursue graduate study in physics, astronomy, engineering or other closely related disciplines should consult with a department faculty advisor to consider which advanced elective courses would be most appropriate for their career goals.
-For example, preparation for graduate study in physics should include PHYS 444 - Electromagnetic Radiation, Electromagnetic Radiation and PHYS 482 - Advanced Quantum Mechanics.
+For example, preparation for graduate study in physics should include PHYS 444 - Electromagnetic Theory II, Electromagnetic Radiation and PHYS 482 - Advanced Quantum Mechanics.
 These advanced electives are offered in alternate years.

 The senior capstone requirement in physics and astronomy is satisfied by participation as a senior in the PHYS 489 - Physics Seminar, and completion of an approved research experience, an approved independent project, or a senior honors thesis.
 Students are expected to give a formal talk on their capstone project as part of the Physics Seminar, and to submit a capstone paper subject that is subject to a peer review process.
 Papers meeting appropriate standards are published in the Macalester Journal of Physics and Astronomy.